PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

 """""""""""""""""
 * For Iterators auto must be used as much as possible
 * In all the other cases auto can be used at the author's discretion
+* Use const auto references by default in range loops.
+Drop the const if the item needs to be modified.

 3.3.2 Type qualifiers of variables
 """"""""""""""""""""""""""""""""""